Jallermax/knowledge-nexus/README.md

 - Seek to uncover new insights and connections within their knowledge base
 - Want to reduce the cognitive overhead of manual knowledge management
 - Are looking for a personal research assistant to aid in complex tasks or decision-making

-## 🛠 Getting Started

-1. install neo4j
-2. install python
-3. make and configure .env in root directory
-4. input root `notion_page_id` into `main.py` from where to start the graph
-5. `pip install -r requirements.txt`
-6. `python main.py`

-## 🔮 Future Enhancements

-- Enhanced personalization through adaptive learning of user preferences and interests
-- Integration with additional productivity tools and data sources
-- Advanced visualization options for exploring your knowledge graph

-## 🛠️ Technical Highlights

-- **LangChain Integration**: Utilize the power of LangChain for advanced NLP tasks and AI agent coordination.
-- **Neo4j Graph Database**: Leverage the capabilities of graph databases for efficient storage and querying of interconnected data.
-- **Configurable AI Agents**: Customize AI behavior and prompts to suit specific use cases or domains.

 ## 🔗 Supported Notion Links